oktadev/okta-blog/_source/_posts/2022-03-15-react-vite-number-converter.md

 ## Using Vite to create the TypeScript React application

-Before you start, you should have a recent version of Node and npm installed on your system.
+Before you start, you should have recent versions of Node and npm installed on your system.
 The first step is to use the Vite command to create a new application.
 This can be done using the `npm init` command without installing any additional software.
 Open a terminal in a folder of your choice and run the following command.

 ```bash
 npm init vite@latest vite-number-conversion -- --template react-ts